Mobile application integration

 In this use case, we will show how easy it is using MuleSoft to "RESTify" an existing application.
 By "RESTify" we mean creating a REST web service frontend to an existing application.

 Let's say you wanted to enable your sales team to create a new sales opportunity from their mobile devices that;

 - Is synchronized with your Salesforce implementation, and

 - Sends an email notification to a manager if the opportunity is over a certain dollar value.

 Integration core principles

 Applying our five core integration principles a Mobile Application Integration use case typically involves the following:

-Further than that we've also showed how simple it is using the pre-built connector provided by MuleSoft to integrate between mobile application and Salesforce.
+Further, we also showed how simple it is using the pre-built connector provided by MuleSoft to integrate between a mobile application and Salesforce.
 This is a significant achievement when you consider that one of the primary challenges people have faced with adopting cloud technologies such as SFDC has been integration, but MuleSoft simplifies this process greatly.

 Mobile devices and application have opened up delivery channels to much wider audiences and demographics.
 MuleSoft allows you to respond to the new interaction models required by these devices and easily integrates with your existing systems, in a simple, scalable, reliable manner.